c-ares/c-ares/FEATURES.md

 safe for idempotent requests.
 A standard DNS QUERY is idempotent (the same as the rationale for [TCP FastOpen](#tcp-fastopen-0-rtt) below), so replay cannot change resolver state; a replayed query at worst yields a duplicate answer.
-(`ares_send()` also accepts caller-built messages with other opcodes, e.g. an RFC 2136 UPDATE, which are not necessarily idempotent under replay -- but such non-QUERY use is outside the stub-resolver path that drives early data.)
+Only the QUERY opcode is sent as early data: a caller-built non-QUERY message (e.g. an RFC 2136 UPDATE via `ares_send()`), which is not necessarily idempotent, is held back and sent in the normal post-handshake flight.

 ### Limitations